coston/movies-app/README.md

 # Movies App

-## Notice to my followers 💅
+## Notice

-I've built this app as a test for a potential employer.
+I built this app as a coding test from a potential employer.

+## Build Notes

+- SSR API Requests for speed and guarding resources
+- SSR Movies List and filtering for percieved speed
+- CSR Movie Details to ensure they’re fully indexable by search engines

 ## Assignment Details

 ### The task

 As a user,

 - I can search for movies and see a paginated list of results
 - I can filter search results by genre
 - I can navigate through the next and previous pages of the paginated results
 - I see the total count of search results
 - I see notable information for each search result, such as the summary, poster, duration, rating, etc.

+### Feedback

-I leveraged a lot of the practices promoted in the current Next.js docs.
+- I leveraged a lot of the practices promoted in the current Next.js docs.

-I'm pleased with the speed using a mix of SSR and CSR.
+- I'm pleased with the speed using a mix of SSR and CSR.

-A followup feature may be to improve fallback content.

-## Et Cetera
+- A follow-up feature may be to improve how I handle total count of search results.
+This is currently page results, as movie count is not part of GET /movies.
+I would go back to product to clarify this requirement.
+If needed, I would update GET /movies with the count rather than using another request.

+## Running the project

+1. Add `API_BASE_URL` to `.env`
+2. `npm run dev`

 <details>
-  <summary>Next.js Project Information</summary>
+  <summary>Common Next.js Project Information</summary>
   <p>This is a <a href="https://nextjs.org">Next.js</a> project bootstrapped with
   <a href="https://nextjs.org/docs/app/api-reference/cli/create-next-app">`create-next-app`</a>.</p>

   <h2>Getting Started</h2>
   <p>First, run the development server:</p>

   <pre><code>
 npm run dev
 # or